virgesmith/UKCensusAPI/README.md

 user@host:~$ echo $NOMIS_API_KEY
 0x0000000000000000000000000000000000000000
 ```
-R users can use thet standard practice of storing the key in their `.Renviron` file: R will set the environment on startup, which will be visible to python.
+R users can use the standard practice of storing the key in their `.Renviron` file: R will set the environment on startup, which will be visible to python.

 This avoids hard-coding the API key into code, which could easily end up in a publically accessible repo.